scotty-c/kubernetes-security-workshop/securing-application-communication-with-istio/istio.md

 ```
 Now we have a shell lets see if we can hit a service.
 `curl -k -v http://details:9080/details/0`
-we will use the ratings service.
+we will use the details service.
 Kubernetes will be able to find the service internally
 via DNS service discovery using the service name `details`

 We would have found that we dont have access to the application and got an output similar to this